arenagroove/prompt-driven-ai-assistant-template/test-cases/prompt-driven-assistant-generator.md

 1. Ask user for assistant name and mission
 2. Prompt for roles and lenses
 3. Set drift level and output mode
+3b.
+Ask if the user wants the sharpening guide included (recommended for GPT-4.1, Claude, Gemini)
 4. Configure personality and bias/fact-check mode
 5. Generate the `.md` configuration and offer to output/download
 6. Suggest next steps (test, deploy, iterate)